2.5 Media Studies Controversies

 Arguments Against Uses and Gratifications Theory

-Arguments Against Spiral of Silence Theory
+Arguments Against the Spiral of Silence Theory

 Critics have also pointed out that the spiral of silence theory relies heavily on the values of various cultural groups.
 A public opinion trend in favor of gun control may not silence the consensus within National Rifle Association meetings.
 Every individual considers themself a part of a larger social group with specific values.
 Although these values may differ from widespread public opinion, individuals need not fear social isolation within their particular social group (Gastil, 2008).